What DBT services do we offer?

-What is involved in Dialectical Behaviour Therapy (DBT)?
+What is involved in the full Dialectical Behaviour Therapy (DBT) program?

 DBT teaches you skills in Mindfulness, Emotion Regulation, Distress Tolerance and Interpersonal Effectiveness.
 The therapy is delivered through a combination of psychoeducation, talk therapy, guided exercises, activities, and homework tasks.